PostgreSQL Source Code git master

 const struct TableAmRoutine * rd_tableam

-TableScanDesc(* scan_begin)(Relation rel, Snapshot snapshot, int nkeys, struct ScanKeyData *key, ParallelTableScanDesc pscan, uint32 flags)
+TableScanDesc(* scan_begin)(Relation rel, Snapshot snapshot, int nkeys, ScanKeyData *key, ParallelTableScanDesc pscan, uint32 flags)

 @ SO_ALLOW_STRAT